Kara Del Toro Sizzles On The Beach In Tiny Daisy Dukes And Low-Cut Top

 “Pretty lady,” commented another.

-Others simply used emoji to express their admiration for the eye-popping snap, with may choosing the flame emoticon.
+Others simply used emoji to express their admiration for the eye-popping snap, with many choosing the flame emoticon.

 Kara often dazzles her fans with steamy shots of her rocking skimpy ensembles.
 As The Inquisitr previously reported, the babe recently shared another photo to her page that saw her sporting a daringly low-cut pink dress and showing ample cleavage — a look that drove her followers absolutely wild.